Nigerian Industry meets German Engineering

 The admission criteria for the different courses can be found here.

-The course programme focusses on three core disciplines:
+The course programme focuses on three core disciplines:

 • Short Courses Mechanical Programme

 It consists of: